boot-go/boot/README.md

 ```

 ### Configuration
-Configuration values can also be automatically injected with environment variables at start time.
+Configuration values can also be automatically injected with arguments or environment variables at start time.
 The value from ```USER``` will be used in this example.
-If the variable is not defined, it is possible to specify the reaction whether the execution should stop with a panic or continue with a warning.
+If the argument ```--USER madpax``` is not set and the environment variable is not defined, it is possible to specify the reaction whether the execution should stop with a panic or continue with a warning.
 ```go
 package main